siongui/userpages/content/articles/2017/01/11/coffee-wisdom-dhamma-by-ajahn-jayasaaro%en.rst

 If you know how each ingredient of a cup of coffee affects its taste, you have the information you need to make it more tasty.
-If you analyse a situation in your life until you clearly see the cause and conditions underlying it, you have the information you need to see where and to what extent you can make wise changes
+If you analyse a situation in your life until you clearly see the causes and conditions underlying it, you have the information you need to see where and to what extent you can make wise changes

 .. container:: align-right